 I am Ms. Limsan Pong, an MIS and Software Solutions Expert.
 I was born in 1980 in a rural village of Kandal province, Cambodia.
-I married Mr. Socheat Bin in 2006 and I have one daughter and son.
-After more than 10 years of deep involvement in providing MIS's IT solutions consultancy services to government agencies, the World Bank, ADB, NGOs and private companies, I have learned that Cambodia and its region is in need of more young females to engage and be involved in the field of software and technology to fulfill community needs and to make a greater impact.
+I got married to Mr. Socheat Bin in 2006 and have one daughter and son.
+After more than 10 years of deep involvement in providing MIS, IT solutions consultancy service to government agencies, the World Bank, ADB, NGOs and private companies, I have learned that Cambodia and its region is in need of having more young females to engage and be involve in the field of software and technology to fulfill community needs and to make a greater impact.
 Then I started discussing the need with my husband and kids about my dream to drive this mission for Cambodia and its regional community.
-Finally, my dream was agreed to and strongly supported.
-I first founded the First Womentech Asia Co., LTD. (FWTA) as a female-oriented IT firm in May 2013.
-It was a freelance team with five team members, including me, and since its founding, FWTA has gradually grown and is now legally registered with the government's Ministry of Commerce.
-My dream of founding FWTA was based on the aim to get more Cambodian youth and professional female IT engineers on board so that it would enable us to deliver the best possible IT Solutions and Innovation tools to all of our clients, especially to female and young entrepreneurs in the healthcare and medical fields to help them grow and succeed in their businesses.
+Finally, my dream was agreed to and strongly supported..
+I first founded the First Womentech Asia Co., LTD., known FWTA as an IT female-oriented firm in May 2013.
+It was a freelance team with five team members, including me, and since its founding, FWTA has gradually grown and was legally registered with government's Ministry of Commerce.
+My dream of founding FWTA was based on the aim to engage and take more Cambodian young populations and professional female IT engineers on board so that it would enables us to deliver the best possible IT Solutions and Innovation tools to all of our clients, especially to female and young entrepreneurs in the healthcare and medical fields to help them grow and succeed in their businesses.

-As founder and Chief Executive Officer of FWTA, I play a central role by overseeing the day-to-day operations of the company, including: networking for business growth, to support the product design and the technical product development of the company to meet highest international standards of quality and safety.
-At the same time, I have made myself available to provide outsourced consulting services for a number of government projects funded by the World Bank, ADB, international donor agencies/communities, and NGOs through the joint sharing of expertise with local and international consulting firms since 2010.
+As founder and Chief Executive Officer of FWTA, I play a central role by overseeing the day-to-day operations of the company, that include: networking for business growth, to support the product design and the product technical development of the company to meet maximum international standards of quality and safety.
+At the same time, I have made myself available to provide outsourcing consulting services to a number of government projects funded by the World Bank, ADB, international donor agencies/communities, and NGOs through the joint sharing of expertise with local and international consulting firms since 2010 until today.
 From 2006 to 2010, I was the MIS Specialist and IT Manager for the US based firm, Agrifood Consulting International, Inc. (ACI) and the Australian based company, Agricultural Development International (ADI).
-With both companies, I was hired to take on the main role and duties for MIS design and development, database management and IT solutions management.
-Since I am a committed and hardworking person, the founders and managing directors of the companies fully trusted me and believed in my capacity.
+With both companies, I was hired to take on the main role and duties of MIS design and development, database management and IT solutions management.
+Since I am a committed and hard working person, the founders and managing directors of the companies fully trusted me and believed in my capacity.
 Each company gave me a great chance to build my additional soft and hard skills in financial management, cash flow, human resource management and office administration management.
-In response to their trust in me, I performed my assigned tasks to the best of my ability, thereby allowing me to join hands with the company as one team to successfully handle and deliver all projects to Cambodia's government and other Asian governments' projects funded by the World Bank, ADB as well as international donor communities/agencies and NGOs.
+In response to their trust in me, I tried my best to perform my assigned tasks to the best of my ability, thereby allowing me to join hands with the company as one team to successfully handle and deliver all projects to Cambodia's government and other Asian governments' projects funded by the World Bank, ADB as well as international donor communities /agencies and NGOs.